sque/mynn/README.md

 * `VarianceScalingWeightInitializer` : (Default with scale=2) It will initialize weights with random values following a normal distribution scaled to ensure a specific variance per layer.

+### Regularization
+MyNN supports regularization but only one method per train.
+As it does not distinguish the stage of training and usage, you need to disable regularization after training in order to take reasonable results.
+Currenlty the following algorithms are supported:
+* `L2Regularization`: Regularization on the cost function using L2 norm on the weights of neurons.
+* `DropoutRegularization`: Inverse dropout with support for different keep_probability per layer.
 ### Installation
 MyNN can **only** work on `python >= 3.6`.
 It is proposed to use `virtualenv` to perform installation.